Retrievals Can Be Detrimental: Unveiling the Backdoor Vulnerability of Retrieval-Augmented Diffusion Models: The Proposed BadRDM

-\textbf{Utility Preservation Loss.} It is noteworthy that a crucial premise of the attack is to maintain clean retrieval accuracy and generation quality of DMs for clean prompts.
-Specifically, we utilize the retriever's original training loss to preserve model utility, which can be formulated as:
+\textbf{Utility Preservation Loss.} A crucial premise of the attack is to maintain clean retrieval accuracy and generation quality of DMs for clean prompts.
+Specifically, we maintain the retriever's benign alignment using the following benign loss:

-By minimizing $\mathcal{L}_{benign}$, the optimizer ensures that the poisoned retriever maintains matched text-image pairs close while keeping non-matching pairs distant in the feature space.
-Moreover, this fine-tuning improves clean retrieval performance since $\mathcal{L}_{benign}$ facilitates the multimodal alignment tailored to the retrieval database, providing more precise conditional inputs for clean queries (See Sec \ref{subsec:main_attack}).
+By minimizing the loss $\mathcal{L}_{benign}$, the optimizer encourages the poisoned retriever to keep matched image-text pairs close and non-matching pairs distant in the VL feature space, hence preserving benign multimodal alignment for clean inputs.

 Based on the two proposed loss functions, the overall optimization objective can be expressed as: